substratusai/kubeai/proposals/auth.md

 ## Implementation Option 2: General Labels

-In this implementation, a label selector is passed in HTTP headers.
+**CURRENT PREFERENCE** (Unless there is a reason to introduce auth-specific configuration.)

+In this implementation, label selectors are used to filter models.
+The decision of which labels to use are up to the architects of the system that KubeAI is a part of.
+These label selectors could be enforced by a server that is an intermediary between KubeAI and the end users.

 ![Auth with Label Selector](../diagrams/auth-with-label-selector.excalidraw.png)